On Itzykson-Zuber Ansatz: Concluding Remarks

 In this paper, we have further studied the I-coordinates.
 By rewriting $L_{0}^{2D}$ in I-coordinates, we have proved the Itzykson-Zuber ansatz.
 Furthermore, we have developed the techniques of rewriting all the Virasoro constraints for free energies in I-coordinates and solving free energies recursively.

 As pointed out by the second named author in \cite{Zhou1}, we understand the I-variables as new coordinates on the big phase space.
 In this paper, we have checked that at least in the cases of topological 1D gravity, Hermitian one-matrix model and topological 2D gravity, the free energies have good properties in these new coordinates.
 We believe this is a general phenomenon and hope to make generalizations in subsequent work.
+We have also seen that the use of renormalized coupling constants shed some lights on the mean field theory approach to the original theories.

 Furthermore, we extend the definitions of $I_n$ for $n \geq -1$ to include $I_n$ for all $n\in \bZ$.
 These are inspired by the introduction of $t_n$ for all $n\in \bZ$ in \cite{Zhou6}.
 They suggest to study an even larger phase space to include the ghost variables.